-7.1.6.7 Academic Misconduct: Complaint Process
+7.1.6.7 Complaint Process

-1. Notification and Opportunity to Respond: A faculty member who has basis to impose an academic penalty for academic misconduct shall enter the incident in the Academic Misconduct Database, within five (5) business days of discovery including particulars and penalty to be imposed (warning, resubmission of work, partial or full mark deduction, grade deduction or failing grade in the course).
-Faculty cannot deduct marks for academic misconduct unless the matter is entered in the Academic Misconduct Database.
+- 1. Notification and Opportunity to Respond: A faculty member who has basis to impose an academic penalty for academic misconduct shall enter the incident in the Academic Misconduct Database, including particulars and penalty to be imposed (warning, resubmission of work, partial or full mark deduction, grade deduction or failing grade in the course). - 2.
+A Notification of Academic Misconduct will be issued to the student's College email address and the student will be provided with the opportunity to respond to the faculty member's complaint within five (5) days of notification.
+Based on any additional information received in response by the student, the faculty member will have opportunity to alter or de-activate the complaint on the

-2. A Notification of Academic Misconduct will be issued to the student's College email address and the student will be provided with the opportunity to respond to the faculty member's complaint within five (5) calendar days of notification.
-Based on any additional information received in response by the student, the faculty member will have opportunity to alter or de-activate the complaint on the Academic Misconduct Database within 10 calendar days of original issuance of Notification of Academic Misconduct.
+Academic Integrity Database within 10 days of original issuance of Notification of Academic Misconduct.

-Subject to any resolution that is made within the ten (10) calendar day period, or if the student does not avail themselves to the opportunity to respond to the faculty member, a finding of Academic Misconduct will be made after ten (10) calendar days have lapsed from original notice and Notification of Academic Penalty will be sent to the student's College email address and to the student's Program Chair/Dean.
+Subject to any resolution that is made within the ten (10) day period, or if the student does not avail themselves to the opportunity to respond to the faculty member, a finding of Academic Misconduct will be made after ten (10) days have lapsed from original notice and Notification of Academic Penalty will be sent to the student's College email address and to the student's Program Chair/Dean.

 - 3. Right to Drop Course Suspended: A student who is the subject of a complaint process for Academic Misconduct is prohibited from dropping the course before the matter is resolved.
-Once resolved the student may drop the course.
-A drop from the course will not prevent the penalty from being applied. - 4.
+If the complaint is dropped, any right by the student to drop the course continues.
+If there is a finding of Academic Misconduct, the student loses the right to drop the course.
+A drop from the course after this point may be reversed. - 4.
 Review for Administrative Penalty: Following receipt of Notification of Academic Penalty, the Chair/Dean shall review the complaint, along with any other relevant information, including any record of prior offences.
-The Chair/Dean may, within five (5) business days: - a.
+The Chair/Dean may: - a.
 Decide no further action is warranted; or - b.
 Impose an Administrative Penalty for academic misconduct as set out in the Code, including grade deduction or failing grade in the course; or - c.
 Refer the matter to the Vice President Academic for further Administrative Penalty as set out in the Code.